Danny Cox (musician): Life and career

 Cox moved to Kansas City in 1967, where he continued his career and prospered both musically and personally.

 On January 6, 2008, a fire destroyed his house and livelihood.
 Several benefit concerts were organized by local musicians, the last of which was "Raise the Roof" on September 25, 2010.
 With that, and a lot of help from extended family, Danny Cox was able to rebuild his home.

-Cox now writes jingles and works with children's theaters.
+Cox later wrote jingles and worked with children's theaters.

 In September 2011, Cox recorded Kansas City - Where I Belong at Pilgrim Chapel in Kansas City, Missouri.
 Produced by Dr. Roger Coleman, filmmaker Benjamin Meade, and musician Bob Walkenhorst, the CD (along with a short film entitled Up Close and Personal by Benjamin Meade) was released January 2012 by Pilgrim Chapel Music.
 Included are tracks that Cox wrote more than 30 years ago along with more recent material featuring his son Joseph.
 The package artwork features several drawings by Cox and was designed by Amy Young.

 In 2012, Cox wrote the music, lyrics and starred in the show Fair Ball, a musical play about the dramatic history and courage of the men and women who played against all odds of racial segregation, including the "Jim Crow" laws, in the Negro leagues of baseball.
 The musical is a revision of The Monarchs of KC and includes new songs, characters, and true stories from a tumultuous and entertaining era of baseball history.

+Cox died on March 7, 2025, at the age of 81.